 “I’ve placed at every bull fight that I have been to,” Mercer said.
 “I ended up with a second-place finish in Swainsboro, Georgia half a point behind Chance Moorman which, if I was going to lose to anybody, it would be that guy.”

-Having spent his entire bullfighting career thus far mostly in other competition, seeing the large added purses at the UBF piqued the interest of the Canadian athlete.
+Having spent most of his bullfighting career in other competitions, the large UBF purses piqued the Canadian athlete’s interest.

 “I can’t make a living as a freestyle bullfighter just sticking to one organization,” Mercer said.
 “We’re at the place in our business now, in bullfighting, that we can be choosy about where we go.
 There’s enough events going around where you can make really good money so limiting yourself to one organization to me doesn’t make sense.